-Egypt was elected on Thursday to join the United Nation’s Human Rights Council, with its membership starting in 2017 and ending in 2021.
+Egyptian diplomat Ahmed Fathallah was re-elected on Thursday to join the United Nation’s Human Rights Council, with his membership starting in 2017 and ending in 2021.

 According to the Foreign Ministry spokesperson Ahmed Abu Zeid, 26 countries competed for nine seats in “intense” elections, reported MENA.